zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_rpi/tf.md

 Run a [TensorFlow quickstart example](https://www.tensorflow.org/tutorials/quickstart/beginner) by following the instructions on both versions of the Raspberry Pi and compare the systems.

-The results below show the virtual Raspberry Pi 4 runs much faster than the physical oboard.
+The results below show the virtual Raspberry Pi 4 runs much faster than the physical board.

 | System | Time to complete              |
 |--------|------------------------------:|